christian-brindley/myca/README.md

 ## Setup

 Run the `mkpki` script to create the new root and issuing certificate authorities.
-Specify the prefix for the common name: this will be appended with " Root CA" and " Issuing CA" for the commonName fields of the root and issuing CA respectively.
+Specify the prefix for the common name: this will be appended with ` Root CA` and ` Issuing CA` for the commonName fields of the root and issuing CA respectively.
 E.g.

 ```
 bin/mkpki "Test Platform"